 Another factor affecting the cooking time is whether the corn has been husked.
 Boiling it in its husk may take longer.

-To boil husked corn, submerge it in boiling water and cook it for 10 minutes.
+To boil unhusked corn, submerge it in boiling water and cook it for 10 minutes.
 Before removing the husk, wait for the ears to cool enough to handle them or use tongs.
 You will notice that the husk is easier to remove from a cooked cob than an uncooked cob.

 An alternative method involves bringing a pot of water to a boil, turning off the heat, adding the unhusked corn, and covering the pot.
 Remove after 10 minutes.
 This will produce a tender, yet toothsome bite.

+The fresher and sweeter the corn, the less time you need to boil it.
+The freshest corn is found midsummer.
 Fresh, sweet, and unhusked corn will cook the fastest at about 2–5 minutes.
 When husked, boil for 10 minutes.

 If you have a hankering for corn in the dead of winter, you might opt for the frozen version.
 Frozen varieties are also convenient to use in stews and soups, or when you simply don’t have access to fresh corn.